 We’ve met Sylvanus Gibson’s son of the same name in a previous posting, which noted that the younger Sylvanus Gibson (1819-1855) was a business partner of John Kitchens.
 As that posting also indicated, the younger Sylvanus married Elizabeth Grizelle Torrence, whose sister Margaret Jane Torrence married John W. Lindsey’s younger brother Thomas Madison Lindsey.
 John W. Lindsey also formed a business relationship with his a brother of Sylvanus Gibson Jr. and Margaret Gibson Lindsey, something I’ll discuss in a moment.

 The Reverend M.S.
-Morris, who married John W. Lindsey and Margaret S. Gibson, also married John’s siblings Sarah (married James Beckham Speake, 4 June 1833) and Mark J. (married Mary Ann Harrison, 22 October 1839).
+Morris, who married John W. Lindsey and Margaret S. Gibson, also married John’s siblings Sarah (married James Beckham Speake, 4 June 1833), Mark J. (married Mary Ann Harrison, 22 October 1839), and Mary Jane (married James Irwin Brooks 25 February 1840).
 This is Moses Stroude Morris, a Methodist minister who was licensed to preach for the Franklin [Alabama] circuit on 28 October 1828.
 Moses S. Morris married 1) Isabella D., daughter of David Knott, on 11 Oct 1833 in Lawrence County, and 2) Sarah Fennell, daughter of Wiley Fennell and Sarah Fox, on 2 September 1841 in Morgan County.
 The National Banner and Daily Advertiser of Nashville announces his appointment as a Methodist minister in Lawrence County on 14 November 1832.